RayDeeUx/EndscreenTweaks/about.md

 End text positioning, sizing, and wrapping by [sofabeddd](user:7976112).

-Note that if you have `relative`'s Custom Endscreen Text mod installed, you *will* need to copy and paste your custom end text messages from the txt file you've set for that mod over to this mod's config, as this mod *will* override those messages.
+This mod supersedes past copies of both Relative's Custom Endscreen Text mod and my WholesomeEndTexts mod from the old index.

 This [Geode mod](https://geode-sdk.org) is licensed under LGPLv2.